-Company To Microchip Employees For Ease Of Buying Snacks – Seen On Fox & Friends [Opinion]
+Company To Microchip Employees For Ease Of Buying Snacks [Opinion]

-A Wisconsin company plans to take their snack room into a new technology-age by implanting a microchip, about the size of a grain of rice, into their employees’ hands.
-With just a wave of a hand, that employee can buy an apple, Ring Ding or a bag of chips.
+A Wisconsin company plans to take their snack room into a new technological direction by implanting a microchip, about the size of a grain of rice, into their employees’ hands.
+With just a wave of a hand, that employee can buy an apple, Ring Ding, or a bag of chips.
 This will save the hassle of fumbling for coins, money, or debit cards when an employee buys a snack.

-Has fumbling for change to buy a bag of chips become that much of a hassle, that folks are actually willing to partake in this invasive implanting procedure?
-It is not as if this is a top secret government war room where a chip for security would offer a safety precaution to the nation, they are buying soda and snacks here.
+Has fumbling for change to buy a bag of chips become such a hassle that folks are actually willing to partake in this invasive implanting procedure?
+It is not as if this is a top-secret government war room where a chip for security would offer a safety precaution to the nation — they are simply buying soda and snacks.

 Fox & Friends had a field day with this news on Monday on their live morning show.
 Ainsley Earhardt showed the audience just where this chip is implanted.
-It is pushed in under your skin in the fleshy part of your hand between the pointer finger and the thumb.
+It is pushed under your skin in the fleshy part of your hand between the pointer finger and the thumb.
 Facial grimaces were seen on the curvy couch as Ainsley pointed out the implant site.

 While they reported on this microchip news, the Fox & Friends hosts conveyed that they wouldn’t be getting one of these microchip implants any time soon.
-The consensus among the hosts about these implants seems to be it’s a bit too invasive for their liking.
-Not only invasive to your body, but to your privacy as well because these microchips are designed to hold a treasure trove of personal information.
+The consensus among the hosts is that these implants are a bit too invasive for their liking.
+Not only are they invasive to your body but to your privacy as well because these microchips are designed to hold a treasure trove of personal information.

 The only chip in my hand will be made of potato US firm plans to fit employees with microchip implants — RT Viral https://t.co/XhHZbNHOF0